For years I believed content marketing was primarily about writing.

 Sure, you want your content to convert, but there’s a time and place to present your offer.

 Plus, there are indications dwell time is becoming more important to SEO rankings, and if you accost people with a flurry of pop-ups they won’t read your articles for very long.

 A lot of marketers equate good design with complexity.
 The thinking goes “if a graphic is particularly detailed or eye-catching, then it must be good because it’s bold.”

-In fact the opposite is true in UX design.
+In fact, the opposite is true in UX design.
 Industry research has consistently shown that simple, intuitive websites are not only easier to use but are considered more aesthetically pleasing.

 As a content marketer, your sphere of influence correlates most directly with the content that’s on the page, so keep things simple.
 Give your audience the information they need, but don’t overwhelm them.

-Sure, we’re talking about complex topics like designing the user experience for an AI enterprise assistant, but the copy and design deliver what the audience needs to know and nothing more.
+On our site, we’re talking about complex topics like designing the user experience for an AI enterprise assistant, but the copy and design deliver what the audience needs to know and nothing more.